akveo/react-native-ui-kitten/docs/src/articles/guides/install-new.md

 ## Create a New Project

-A new project can be created using React Native CLI tools ant UI Kitten template.
+A new project can be created using React Native CLI tools and UI Kitten template.

 ```bash
 npx react-native init MyApp --template react-native-template-ui-kitten